Skip to content

 employee of the United States Government as part of that person’s official

-duties receive no copyright protection in the US.
-For much of the twentieth
+duties receive no copyright protection in the

 century, certain formalities had to be followed to secure copyright

 protection.
-For example, some books had to be printed in the United States to receive copyright protection, and
+For example, some books had to be printed in the

 failure to deposit copies of works with the Register of Copyright could result